MOAD-Mekki/MOAD-Mekki/README.md

 HCIA-Datacom Certified

-Passionate about Networking, System Administration, and Web Development
+Passionate about Networking and Web Development

 ⸻